KentenRoth/100DaysOfCode/README.md

 I didn't do much coding today.
 I ended up doing things around the house, reading, and some meal prep for the coming week.
 I usually don't do any meal prep, and I cook whatever on my lunch or pick something up.
 I decided that I am going to start running this coming week or next week depending on when I can get my back stretched out more.
 I have been dealing with a stiff back for a while, so stretching it out is taking longer than I expected it to.
 I have been eating terrible and taking the unhealthy road to life lately, so I figure now is the best time to right the ship and head in a positive direction.

 ---

+Day 68

+Today was a bit interesting.
+I get to work, and I'm not even there 20 minutes, and my wife called saying daycare flooded and is closed today.
+So I had to leave work and come home to have the day with my daughter.
+She was crazy good this morning and allowed me to do some work on my computer, and after how grumpy she was all weekend I am incredibly grateful for it.
+I got some more work done on CodeWars.
+Also, I have been working on understanding Regex, and I feel like I am no closer now to understanding it than I was before.
+There is so much going on in such a short span that I get confused rather quickly.
+I'll keep working implementing it when I feel I can on CodeWars, and hopefully, it will start to sink in.

+---